 There are 828 Scratch and Sniff Stickers in 9 different scents for sub teachers to hand out.
 These stickers will entice students to follow the rules as they will want to scratch and sniff these stickers.
 They are of high quality, non-toxic, and have attractive designs.

+#12.
 Animal Puzzle Erasers

 A toy and a school supply, these Animal Puzzle Erasers are a great reward for students doing the right thing and following rules and procedures.
 There are sixty high-quality, eco-friendly erasers that kids will love to take apart and put back together.

 #13.
 Xtra Smooth Mechanical Pencil

 For older students, Mechanical Pencils tend to be an appreciated reward.
 These particular mechanical pencils write smoothly and are very inexpensive.
 This package contains 40 pencils in five different colors.
 These pencils are so lovely that students will be willing to work hard if it means they don’t have to sharpen a pencil.